frc-team7587/Marquee-1/TestLedMatrix/README.md

 | Data                 | SDA         | GPIOP 31 (I2C SDA) |
 | Ground               | Ground      | Ground             |

-As always, do not connect RoboRio power to the ESP32.

 Like SPI, the I2C interface accepts fixed length 128 byte messages.
 Zero fill the message on the right,